FinnishCustoms-SuomenTulli/account-register-information-update/index_en.md

 ### <a name="5-2"></a> 5.2 Lawyer's customer asset account
 Accounts that are lawyer's customer asset accounts are separated from other accounts by using the account purpose (AcctPurp) field with value "customer_asset_account".
 Lawyer's customer asset account has at least one legal person as the account owner.
 The legal person can be a natural person (for example the lawyer) or an organisation (for example a lawyer's office).
 In addition a lawyer's customer asset account can have legal persons who have access to the account.
 Legal persons who only have a right for example to obtain information about the account are not reported to the account register.

+### <a name="5-3"></a> 5.3 Public guardian
+Information about a public guardian (see https://oikeus.fi/edunvalvonta/en/index.html) must be reported to the account register if they have access rights to an account or a safety deposit box.
+A public guardian is reported as an organization that has a role related to an account or a safety deposit box.
+The account register needs the following information about the public guardian: identification (registration number), title (name) and if applicable, sequence number (orderNumber).
+A sequence number needs to be reported only in situations where the service provider has more than one public guardian.
+The information to be reported to account register corresponds with anti-money laundering act chapter 3, section 3, subsection 2, paragraph 2 (see https://www.finlex.fi/fi/laki/ajantasa/2017/20170444).